Sai-Lalith-Sistla/Generative-AI/README.md

 ---

 ### 🤖 Transformer Models

-Deep dive into modern NLP with fine-tuned and pre-trained transformer models.
+Deep dive into modern NLP using fine-tuned and pre-trained transformer models for various downstream tasks.

+---

+####  📊 Sentiment Analysis
-- 📈 **Fine-Tune BERT for Sentiment Analysis**
+- **Fine-Tune BERT for Sentiment Analysis**
   Fine-tuning BERT on IMDb movie reviews for binary sentiment classification.

+- **Sentiment Analysis with RoBERTa**
+  Leverage a pre-trained RoBERTa model to classify text sentiment with improved contextual understanding.

-- ✍️ **Text Generation with GPT-2**
+- **Sentiment Analysis with Zero-Shot Classification**
-  Generate human-like text using GPT-2 with decoding strategies like greedy search and beam search.
+  Classify sentiments without task-specific training using zero-shot text classification with models like `facebook/bart-large-mnli`.

+---

-- 🧠 **Natural Language Inference (NLI)**
+####  📚 Natural Language Inference (NLI)
+- **Zero-Shot Text Inference**
-  Leverage zero-shot classification using models like `facebook/bart-large-mnli` to infer textual entailment for multiple labels.
+  Perform zero-shot inference to determine textual entailment across multiple labels using `facebook/bart-large-mnli`.

+---

+####  🧠 Semantic Understanding
-- 🧠 **Semantic Search with Sentence Transformers**
+- **Semantic Search with Sentence Transformers**
-  This project uses **Sentence-BERT (SBERT)** to build a semantic search system by encoding text into dense vector embeddings.
-It retrieves the most relevant results for a user query using cosine similarity.
+  Build a semantic search system using Sentence-BERT (SBERT) by encoding text into dense embeddings and retrieving results with cosine similarity.

+- **Text Clustering using Sentence Embeddings**
+  Cluster semantically similar texts using SBERT embeddings and unsupervised clustering algorithms like KMeans or HDBSCAN.

+---

+####  ❓ Question Answering
+- **Question Answering with BERT**
+  Extract precise answers from context passages using a fine-tuned BERT model for extractive QA tasks.

+---

+####  ✍️ Text Generation
+- **Text Generation with GPT-2**
+  Generate human-like text using GPT-2 and decoding strategies like greedy search, beam search, and top-k/top-p sampling.

+---

+### 🧪 LangChain Experiments
+Explore the power of **LangChain** through hands-on demonstrations covering conversational agents, image generation, memory, and retrieval-augmented generation (RAG).

+---

+#### 📘 00 Series – Foundations
+- **00a – OpenAI Chat with LangChain**
+  Create a basic chatbot interface using LangChain and OpenAI models.

+- **00b – Google Search Integration**
+  Use LangChain to incorporate Google search for real-time query responses.

+- **00c – Image Generation with DALL·E**
+  Generate images from prompts using DALL·E via LangChain integration.

+---

+#### 🧠 LLM & Memory
+- **01 – OpenAI Chat vs Generic LLMs**
+  Compare OpenAI models with other LLMs under the LangChain framework.

+- **07 – LangChain Memory**
+  Demonstrate conversation continuity using different memory modules (e.g., `ConversationBufferMemory`, `ConversationSummaryMemory`).

+---

+#### 📚 RAG Workflow
+- **09 – Retrieval-Augmented Generation (RAG)**
+  End-to-end pipeline demonstrating:
+  1. Document loading
+  2. Embedding generation
+  3. Vector storage using FAISS
+  4. Semantic retrieval and answer generation

+  > This notebook showcases how LangChain enables intelligent document-based Q&A using your own data.

+---

+> 💡 Each notebook is self-contained and annotated for easy understanding.
+Ideal for experimentation, learning, or extending into production-grade LLM apps.

 ---